KnowageLabs/Knowage-Documentation/functionalities-guide/Glossary/ka_dev_glossary.rst

 The same panel can be used to modify or delete the word.

 To add a new word, click on the “Plus” icon available in the right up corner of the “Word” area as Figure 19.4 shows.
 A format will be open in the right half part of the screen.
-Insert “Name”

-   |image467|

-   Figure 19.4: Add a new word.

-and “Description”, which are all mandatory fields and add additional details by necessity.
+Insert “Name” and “Description”, which are all mandatory fields and add additional details by necessity.
 Then click on the Save button.
 Observe that it is possible to look a “Word” up using the dedicated filter available at the top of the Words list.
 Type a string in the box and the research will start automatically.
 Remember to cancel the string from the box to get back to the entire list.

+   |image467|

+   Figure 19.4: Add a new word.

 In the “Glossary” area are listed, if any, all glossaries created in a previous moment.
 To explore an existing glossary the user must simply click on the item.
 Figure 19.5 shows an example.
 Here the hierarchical structure of the glossary is underlined.
-To add a new glossary click on
+To add a new glossary click on the “Plus” icon at the right top corner of the designated area.

    |image468|

    Figure 19.5: Exploring a glossary from the menu.

-the “Plus” icon at the right top corner of the designated area.

 Right clicking on the glossary label as shown in Figure 19.6 (right side) the user can add a new child.
 The “New Node” wizard will open.
 It is mandatory to give a Name to the node while it is recommended to add a Code and a Description.
 Once the user has set the nodes, it is possible to add children or words to each of them.
 In particular, if one right clicks on the node name, as in Figure 19.7, a panel will be opened.
 It allows the user to add one (or more) child or word to the node.
 In both cases, the user must fill in the mandatory fields.
 We remark that if the user chooses to add a word through the panel item, the word will be created from scratch and added to the Word list after saving it.
-To add an existing word the user has to drag and drop
+To add an existing word the user has to drag and drop the word from the list to the node.
+Notice that at the right top corner of the designated area a **Safe Mode** button is available.
+Select it if you want to assure that it cannot be modified by a user with no administrator permissions.

- Glossary Usage

    |image469|

    Figure 19.6: (Left) New glossary wizard.
 (Right) Add a new child to the glossary.

-the word from the list to the node.
-Notice that at the right top corner of the designated area a **Safe Mode** button is available.
-Select it if you want to assure that it cannot be modified by a user with no administrator permissions.

    |image470|